kevinthedang/discord-ollama/docs/commands-guide.md

     ```
     /message-stream stream true
     ```
-    **This is a very slow progress on Discord because "spamming" changes within 5 seconds is not allowed.**
+    **This is very slow on Discord because "spamming" changes in a channel within a period of 5 seconds is not allowed.**

 3. Message Style
     This command allows a user to select whether to embed the app's response.